LauraCuellarCa/RaspberryPi_Car/README.md

-# Raspberry Pi Car - Maze Solver
+# Raspberry Pi Car - Maze Solver (RasCar)

 This project implements an autonomous maze-solving car using a Raspberry Pi.
 The car is designed to navigate through a physical maze, using sensors to detect walls and line following to maintain its position.
+The system combines line following capabilities with an A* pathfinding algorithm to efficiently solve mazes.

 ## Project Overview

-The system consists of several key components:
+The RasCar is a Raspberry Pi-powered autonomous vehicle designed for line following and maze-solving competitions.
+The system combines hardware components with sophisticated software algorithms to achieve autonomous navigation.

+### Hardware Components
+- Raspberry Pi (main controller)
+- Motor drivers and wheels
+- Servos for sensor positioning
+- Ultrasonic sensors for wall detection
-- A Raspberry Pi-based car with line following sensors
+- Color sensor for line following
-- Maze navigation algorithms
-- Calibration tools for precise movement
+- Chassis and power system

+### Software Architecture
+- Line following logic with real-time trajectory adjustment
+- Collision detection and avoidance system
+- A* pathfinding algorithm with Manhattan Distance heuristic
-- Configuration management for maze parameters
+- Dynamic maze mapping and exploration
+- Real-time sensor data processing

 ## Key Components